gayefhussain786-cloud/valentine-page/README.md

+**#Required edits:**
+**Create two new folders in the main directory,**
+1. videos
+   Inside which you need to add
+   video1.mp4,video2.mp4.....video8.mp4...Which will be played in the record page in each casette the path should be "videos/video1.mp4" ,.... etc
+2. portrait
+   Inside which you need to add images to go insdide the flower book polaroids, *EXACTLY THIS* picture1.jpeg picture2.jpg picture3.jpg picture4.jpeg picture5.jpeg picture6.png picture7.jpg
+   picture8.png
+   picture9.jpg
+   picture10.jpeg

+   having path as "portrait/picture.jpeg" ,... etc

+**Add an Image named us.jpeg inside images folder as well**

 # Go Out - Date Proposal App

 A fun and interactive web application designed for couples to propose dates in a creative way.
 Whether you're planning a romantic evening or a casual outing, this app makes it easy and exciting!